MicrosoftDocs/sandbox/sandbox/snippets/101functions/queue-storage/basic-queue-trigger.md

 [!include[](../includes/takeaways-heading.md)]
 * Use the `QueueTrigger` attribute to trigger your function via an Azure Storage Queue.
-* `QueueTrigger` requries the name of the queue and the name of the setting that holds the connection information for your storage account.
+* `QueueTrigger` requires the name of the queue and the name of the setting that holds the connection information for your storage account.
 * Multiple messages can be added to a queue every time the functions runs.
 * `IAsyncCollector` provides a `AddAsync` method that you can use with the async/await keywords.